FOSSEE/st-scripts/getting-started-with-symbolics/script.rst

    log(e,e)

+Following is are exercises that you must do.

+%% %% Find the values of the following constants upto 6 digits  precision

+   1. pi^2
+   #. euler_gamma^2

+%% %% Find the value of the following.

+   1. sin(pi/4)
+   #. ln(23)

+Please, pause the video here.
+Do the exercises and then continue.

+The solutions are on your screen.

 Given that we have defined variables like x,y etc .. , We can define an arbitrary function with desired name in the following way.::